 What impressed our team so much is the Lightriser is still a 3-layer jacket with respectable weather protection and good breathability.
 The North Face was able to achieve such a low weight by essentially taking away anything that isn't absolutely essential to a rain jacket.
 It does not have pockets or Velcro wrist cuffs and features a super trim hood.
 It's a rain jacket — and a functional one at that — but without the extras.

-As you might guess, this jacket is not particularly tough; however, with its polyester, 3-layer construction, it offers more durability than we expected, particularly from a seven-ounce jacket.
-It isn't our first choice for wet off-trail travel, but is plenty durable enough for hiking, backpacking, or riding our bike on a rainy day.
+As you might guess, this jacket is not the toughest in the fleet; however, with its polyester, 3-layer construction, it offers an adequate amount, particularly from a seven-ounce jacket.
+It isn't our first choice for wet off-trail harsh travel, but is plenty durable enough for hiking, backpacking, or riding our bike on a rainy day.

 This jacket is on the spendier end when compared with other models in our review.
 However, due to the level of stormworthiness, breathability, and mobility it brings for the weight, we find it is well worth the cost.
 Not everyone will find its minimal design and lack of pockets worth it; these folks may want to consider purchasing a tougher, all-around model for a similar price.
-However, for the gram-counting folks engaging in activities where every ounce matters, this model packs in an impressive amount of performance for the weight and size and is easily worth it if you are prioritizing those attributes.
+However, for the gram-counting folks engaging in activities where every ounce matters, this model packs in an impressive amount of performance for the weight and size.

 At a mere seven ounces, this is one of the lightest models on the market.
 The North Face Flight Lightriser is ideal for those partaking in activities where every gram matters, but they still want respectable breathability, mobility, and weather protection.
 While you can certainly purchase a model that offers a higher level of weather protection, we have not found one that is lighter in weight.
 The North Face achieves this low weight by stripping away all unnecessary features, like pockets.
 It ensures a high level of performance by constructing this jacket with a quality, air-permeable stretchy 3-layer material that is also lightweight.